johnatas-x/drupalazy/README.md

 - Drupal >= 8
 - Custom modules inside the directory `modules/custom`
 - Custom themes inside the directory `themes/custom`
+- Custom profiles inside the directory `profiles/custom`

+If your paths are not `%/custom`, please download & adapt script locally.

 ## :scream: What is this stuff?

-Need to upgrade from Drupal 9 to Drupal 10 with a lot of modules or custom themes?
+Need to upgrade from Drupal 9 to Drupal 10 with a lot of custom modules, themes or profiles?

 Are you afraid of having to modify all your `.info.yml` files by hand to add a crummy '^10'?